denizpoyraz/o3s-dqa-homogenization/lauder/README_lauder.md

 dfmetaf: the merged metadata files of the all time-series.
 For period 1986-08-03 to 2021-06-22 it is under lauder/files/
 allFilesf: the location of data files which are output of Step1
 roc_table_filef: this is under lauder/files/

-With these input you can run standard/homogenization_station.py just need to change line 49 station_name to 'lauder' The output of Step 3 will be homogenized files that are written in WOUDC format.
+With these input you can run standard/homogenization_station.py just need to change line 49 station_name to 'lauder' The output will be homogenized files that are written in WOUDC format.